 Pagination – Under the Other option, you will find the pagination section.
-You can select how many items you want to show per page in this section.
+In this section, you can select how many items you want to show per page.
 You can also disable pagination here.

 Add Rows in Table & Duplicate Table #

 In this tab, you can insert data into your table.

 - After you click the Add Data button, it will let you add data for one row, another, and so on.

 - In this Table Row tab, you can also manage your data by deleting or updating the option under the Actions column on the right side of every row.